lucasfregoso/dns-ad-azure/README.md

 </p>
 <p>
-Next we are going to change the "mainframe" IP address from 10.0.0.4 to 8.8.8.8
+Next we are going to change the "mainframe" IP address from 10.0.0.4 to 8.8.8.8 in DC-1 and after this we go back to Client 1 and ping "mainframe" again.
+However, when we ping it the IP address still shows up as 10.0.0.4.
+So, why's this?
+Even when we changed it on the DNS Server.
 </p>
 <br />